The Restaurant Capital Lifecycle | Liberty Capital Group

 3–10 Locations.
 A Real Business.
 Now What?

-At this stage, the right capital structure depends on your answer to one defining question: Are you building to own, building to franchise, or building to sell?
-These are not competing goals but they are incompatible operating postures, and confusing them is expensive.
+The defining question: Are you building to own, building to franchise, or building to sell?
+These are incompatible operating postures and confusing them is expensive.

 Building to own means optimizing for cash flow and quality of life.
-You take disciplined debt, grow at a pace your systems can absorb, and build a business that generates consistent income without consuming your life.
-Capital tools: conventional bank loans, SBA, equipment leasing, business LOC.
-Exit: private sale to an operator-buyer at 3–4× EBITDA.
+Capital tools: conventional bank loans, SBA, equipment leasing, LOC.
+Exit: private sale at 3–4Γ— EBITDA.

-Building to scale means accepting lower near-term margins in exchange for geographic expansion, brand equity, and eventually a strategic buyer or private equity exit.
-Capital tools: equity partners, growth-stage debt, sale-leaseback on owned real estate, potential PE minority stake.
-Exit: strategic buyer or PE at 5–8× EBITDA.
+Building to scale means accepting lower near-term margins for geographic expansion and brand equity.
+Capital tools: equity partners, growth-stage debt, sale-leaseback.
+Exit: strategic buyer or PE at 5–8Γ— EBITDA.

 Franchise, Stay Private, or Go Public?